hyperledger-labs/harmonia/src/r3/atomic-swap/corda/README.md

 7. **EVM / Solidity Project for Atomic Swap**: This project will implement atomic swap of EVM assets like ERC20, ERC721, ERC1155.

+## Known Issues and Limitations

+### Memory Storage / Persistence
+Some services required by the application use memory storage for simplicity rather than persistent storage.
+Persistent storage is necessary to retain references to transactions and associated data (e.g., signatures, identity) between distinct flows.
+For non-experimental use, persistent storage is required.

+### Nonce
+The EVM transaction model uses the account nonce to maintain the order and uniqueness of transactions originating from a specific Ethereum address.
+The nonce represents the number of transactions sent from that address and ensures that transactions are executed in the correct sequence and not replayed.
+While the EVM interface available from the flows handles the asynchronous model of EVM transactions and calls, it lacks a recovery function should any issue arise with the nonce that is not already handled by the underlying Web3j framework.

+### Checkpointing
+While some further testing and investigation are required, Corda flows' checkpointing may, in some cases, cause an EVM transaction to be repeated.
+For non-experimental use, proper deduplication of the EVM interface calls should be ensured.

+### EVM Events
+The EVM interface, implemented as a Corda service, has a very simplistic and incomplete event registration mechanism.
+It is not intended for use outside of highly experimental cases, and we recommend that events be registered, filtered, and handled outside of a Corda node functioning as a coordination mechanism used to trigger related flows on Corda nodes.

+### Tests and Test Network
+Integration tests rely on a local Hardhat node instance running and initialized with a deployment script that deploys the required contracts.
+This implies that accounts, keys, and addresses used by the integration tests are hardcoded in a base class used by all the tests.

 ## Integration Tests

 The integration tests in this project are currently hardcoded to a locally set up test EVM instance.
 Please refer to the EVM project's C for instructions in this regard before executing any Corda project test.